Bomin75/notes/content/BIOA01/Cell Biology and Metabolism/index.md

 ![MagnaportheGrisea](./MagnaportheGrisea.png)

 - _M. grisea_ first attach to the leaves
-- Then, synthesize melanin to incrase its turgor pressure
+- Then, synthesize melanin to increase its turgor pressure
 - Use the high turgor pressure to penetrate through host organism
 - Subseuently occupy the host organism
 - Absorb nutrients